 Opening an Account With No Foreign Fees

 Similar to above, another option for avoiding foreign transaction fees is choosing an account that offers a debit card with no fees.
-There are a few accounts out there (like SoFi Money) that don’t charge you for withdrawing money or making purchases abroad.
+There are a few accounts out there (like SoFi Checking and Savings) that don’t charge you for withdrawing money or making purchases abroad.

-Shop around for a better cash management account, like SoFi Money®.
+Shop around for a better online bank account, like SoFi Checking and Savings®.

-SoFi Money allows you to spend, save, and earn all in one product.
-Plus, SoFi Money has no account fees.
-And you can use any ATM in the world that accepts Mastercard® and get all of your ATM fees reimbursed.
+SoFi Checking and Savings allows you to spend, save, and earn all in one product.
+Plus, SoFi Checking and Savings has no account fees.
+And withdrawing cash is fee-free at 55,000+ ATMs worldwide.
 That being said, our fee structure is subject to change at any time.

-Plus, when you open a SoFi Money cash management account and become a SoFi member, you’ll benefit from perks like complimentary access to career coaches, credentialed financial planners, and exclusive events.
+Plus, when you open a SoFi Checking and Savings account and become a SoFi member, you’ll benefit from perks like complimentary access to career coaches, credentialed financial planners, and exclusive events.

-SoFi Money makes it easy to track your money and save for short-term goals, like your next trip, and you can access your account via online portals from anywhere in the world.
+SoFi Checking and Savings makes it easy to track your money and save for short-term goals, like your next trip, and you can access your account via online portals from anywhere in the world.